 While they worked on their certification skills, the rest of the crew waited their turn on deck.
 Some completed essays, others enjoyed the cooler weather on the bowsprit, and Sam crushed Gillian in their race to finish reading “The Name of the Wind.”
-Everyone was excited for lunch, where Chef Master Robbie did it again with a potato carrot ginger soup and pans of delicious home-made bread.
-Clean up brought new excitement, with the students and staff now on the job wheel together and new jobs added, including the rig-master and bread-maker.
+Everyone was excited about lunch, where Chef Master Robbie did it again with a potato carrot ginger soup and pans of delicious homemade bread.
+Clean-up brought new excitement, with the students and staff now on the job wheel together and new jobs added, including the rig-master and bread-maker.

 Snorkel team six (the already-certified divers) went diving after lunch, as group one enjoyed their break.
 Not long after, though, the winds changed, the waves rose, and the boat bounced, and ST6 was called back to keep safe from the building current.
 As a flash rainstorm came on, the whole crew took refuge in the salon.
 Some read Tarot, others discussed movies, but the real excitement came at my table where Valentina, Mads, Sam, and I played a fierce game of hearts and teamed up for the most competitive rounds of Kent I’ve ever seen.

-After filling up on a pasta bolognese and leftover quinoa, we sat down for squeeze.
-As we went around the circle. we shared our appreciations for the beautiful reef we explored, games we played, and some of our best meals yet.
+After filling up on a pasta bolognese and leftover quinoa, we sat down for the squeeze as we went around the circle.
+We shared our appreciation for the beautiful reef we explored, the games we played, and some of our best meals yet.
 I asked what people were looking to get out of the trip; many want to become more independent, while others, like Ian, want to keep working on their diving certifications.
-Others want simply to learn to sail, or get better at living in the moment.
-Personally, I want to become a better free diver, hopefully learning from those more experienced in the group.
+Others want simply to learn to sail or get better at living in the moment.
+Personally, I want to become a better freediver, hopefully learning from those more experienced in the group.